GLIMS-RGI/rgi_user_guide/docs/regions/rgi08.md

 :::{figure-md} rgi08-new-fig
 <img src="https://cluster.klima.uni-bremen.de/~fmaussion/misc/rgi7_data/l4_rgi7b0_plots/RGI08/isrgi6_map.jpeg" alt="region map" class="bg-primary mb-1">

-Glacier locations and changes between RGI6 and RGI7.
+Regional glacier area.
 :::

-The primary sources of glacier outlines for this region were mapped using a combination of Landsat TM/ETM+ and SPOT4 and SPOT5 imagery acquired between 1999 and 2006 (see {cite:t}`Andreassen2008a`, {cite:t}`Paul2009a`, and {cite:t}`Paul2011` for details).
-Additional updates come from {cite:t}`Andreassen2012`.
+## Changes from version 6.0 to 7.0

-For RGI7, the only changes are in Sweden, where RGI6 glaciers [have been corrected for a map projection shift](https://github.com/GLIMS-RGI/rgi7_scripts/issues/36).
-Additionally, 4 "nominal glaciers" (potential glaciers without outlines) in the east of the region were deleted, as they did not seem to correspond to real glaciers.
+All glaciers near the Kebnekaise massif in Sweden in Sweden [have been corrected for a map projection shift](https://github.com/GLIMS-RGI/rgi7_scripts/issues/36).
+Four "nominal glaciers" (glaciers represented by an ellipse since no outline was available) in the east of the region were deleted, as they do not appear to be glaciers.

 ## Additional information